How It Works

 Frequency Every 5s

-Targets google.com, cloudflare.com + proxy canaries
+Targets google.com, cloudflare.com, fast.com, dash.akamaized.net + proxy canaries

 Timeout 12s